matiasconsiglio/project-4/README.md

 # ΠΛΤΤ Sessions

-This events blog style, for the Full Stack Project from Code Institue, consist in showing and allowing the users to see different events produced by ΠΛΤΤ at Rex Malmo Bar.
+This events blog style, for the Full Stack Project from Code Institute, consists in showing and allowing the users to see different events produced by ΠΛΤΤ at Rex Malmo Bar.
 Each event is shown in the principal page with a flyer.
-This flyer show the location, different djs that will play in future events or already played, dates and times.
-The user is able to click and see different media and informatiom from each event, including: photos, videos, guest dj, bibliography, social media and an embedded souncloud set with the music played in the event.
-Also the user is able to register and login in the site, this will allow them to like and comment each event.
-Finally the user will be able update personal comments or delete them.
+This flyer shows the location, different DJs that will play in future events or already played, dates and times.
+The user is able to click and see different media and information from each event, including: photos, videos, guest dj, bibliography, social media and an embedded Soundcloud set with the music played in the event.
+Also the user is able to register and login in the site, this will allow them to like and comment on each event.
+Finally the user will be able to update personal comments or delete them.

 [Here is the live version of my project](https://project-3-exam-results.herokuapp.com/)***

 ![Welcome image](/assets/readme-images/first-run.png)

-## User Stories, Project Goals, Agile Metodology and Diagram for UX
+## User Stories, Project Goals, Agile Methodology and Diagram for UX

 ### Project Goals

 - Create a full Stack project based on an Event Blog Style application.

 - External User's goal:
-    - User wants to see what's going on at ΠΛΤΤ Sessions in Rex Malmo Bar, also be able to like and comment in different events.
+    - User wants to see what's going on at ΠΛΤΤ Sessions in Rex Malmo Bar, also be able to like and comment on different events.

 - Site owner's goals:
-    - ΠΛΤΤ wants to have a platform to show to the users media from the differents events, connect with them and generate discussion in the community.
+    - ΠΛΤΤ wants to have a platform to show to the users media from the different events, connect with them and generate discussion in the community.

 - Potential features to include:
     - Create different events.